Mega Man Battle Network

 This is a bonus dungeon not accessible with demo ROMs.

-This game is the only game in the series which does not have a categorized sprite list.
-Instead, all the main sprites were added in the order they were made.
-The first 3 entries in the list are: Megaman, Mettaur, Woodman.
+The first Battle Network is the only game in the series that doesn't have a categorized sprite list.
+Instead, all of the main sprites were added in the order they were made.
+The first 3 entries in the list are: MegaMan, Mettaur, and WoodMan.
 These sprites provided the basis for the first level of the game.
 Lan, Yai, Dex, and Ms. Mari were added next.
-Usually, Lan's friends follow Lan's entry and Mayl isn't on the list meaning she was added later in the game, despite being the first friend you meet in the final.
-Also, the order of friends is reorganized in later games as: Mayl, Dex, Yai, Chaud.
+Lan's friends should have followed his entry and Mayl isn't on the list at this point, meaning she was added later in the game, despite being the first friend you meet in the final game.
+Furthermore, the friend's order was reorganized in later games into Mayl, Dex, Yai, and Chaud.